DataDog/hiring-engineers/answers.md

 ![custom_metric](./screenshots/custom_metric.png)

-The two additional metrics are ready to shown in the dashboard.
+The two additional metrics are ready to be shown in the dashboard.

 ![new_dashboard](./screenshots/new_dashboard.png)